uzervlad/kool-gosu/README.md

 1. Download latest version [here](https://github.com/uzervlad/kool-gosu/releases/latest/download/kool.zip)

-2. Create a new folder in your gosumemory/Static folder
+2. Create a new folder called `Kool` in your gosumemory/Static folder

 3. Unzip `kool.zip` into the folder from step 2